 Lab: 425 Illick Hall

-Please scroll down for my research interests, a list of folks that have worked in my lab present and past, and a publication list with links to PDFs.
+Please scroll down for my research interests, a list of folks that work or have worked in my lab present and past, and keep scrolling for a publication list with links to PDFs.

 - EFB 320, General Ecology.

 - EFB 496/796, Advanced